Drin/explana-ception/README.md

 [Here is a python tutor link illustrating the simple example][simple-recursion-pythontutor]

+[Here is a link to a google presentation explaining recursion][recursion-slides]

 ### Simple
 The "simple" recursion example focuses on computing a single fibonacci number, in order to simplify state that is propagated via the recurrence relation (what